Contents

 The Eiffel Tower symbolizes industrial innovation, commemorating the centennial of the French Revolution, and showcases France's 19th-century engineering brilliance.

-How did the Eiffel Tower get its name?
+How did the Eiffel Tower influence modern skyscrapers?